 INTEGRITY-178 tuMP is certified conformant to the FACE 3.0 Technical Standard for both safety and security.

 - Supports the latest revisions of ARINC 653

 Updated in 2015, ARINC 653, Part 1, Supplement 4 requires “Multiple processes within a partition scheduled to execute concurrently on different processor cores.”
 Supplement 5 continues that requirement.
 An RTOS that only supports Asymmetric Multi-Processing (AMP) does not meet Supplement 4 or 5.
 Likewise, an RTOS that supports SMP but not within an ARINC 653 partition does not meet Supplement 4 or 5.
 INTEGRITY-178 tuMP supports Bound Multi-Processing (BMP) and Symmetric Multi-Processing (SMP) in addition to AMP, all within an ARINC 653 partition.

 Interference from multiple cores accessing the same shared processor resource, such as shared memory, is a huge impediment to deterministic performance.
 INTEGRITY-178 tuMP provides interface testing libraries and bandwidth allocation mechanisms to help system integrators meet CAST-32A guidance.

 - Meets the spirit of multicore for IMA

 True Integrated Modular Avionics (IMA) systems should not need to be re-architected if an application is modified or added.
-Only INTEGRITY-178 tuMP provides the general solution to multicore interference that avoids the majority of retesting that would otherwise be needed.
+Only INTEGRITY-178 tuMP provides the general solution to multicore interference that avoids the majority of retesting and revalidating that would otherwise be needed.